Sylius/Sylius/docs/bdd/basic-usage.rst

 Scenario::

     Given I want to add a new country
+    And I choose "United States"
     And I add it
-    Then I should be notified that it has been successfully created And the country "France" should appear in the store
+    Then I should be notified that it has been successfully created And the country "United States" should appear in the store

 Let's start with essential one ManagingCountriesContext